sneakers-the-rat/infrastructure/_sections/2_4_tools-analysis.md

 This also gives us healthy abstraction over implementation.
 Since the functionality is provided by different, mutable namespaces, we're not locked into any particular piece of software --- even our `@analysis` namespace that gives the `inputType` etc. slots could be forked.
 We could implement the dependency resolution system as, eg. a docker container, but it also could be just a check on the local environment if someone is just looking to run a small analysis on their laptop with those packages already installed.

-We use providedBy to indicate a python class which implements the node in code.
+The relative complexity required to define an analysis node, as well as the multiple instances of automatically computed metadata like dependency graphs hints that we should be thinking about tools that avoid needing to write it manually.
 We could use an `Example_Framework` that provides a set of classes and methods to implement the different parts of the node (a la [luigi](https://luigi.readthedocs.io/en/stable/tasks.html)).
-Our `Bin` class inherits from `Node`, and we implement the logic of the function by overriding its `run` method and specify an output file to store intermediate data (if requested by the pipeline) with an `output` method.
-We also specify a `bin_width` as a `Param`eter for our node, as an example of how a lightweight protocol could be bidirectionally specified as an [interface](#shared-knowledge) to the linked data format: we could receive a parameterization from our pseudocode specification, or we could write a framework with a `Bin.export_schema()` that constructs the pseudocode specification from code.
+Our `Bin` class inherits from `Node`, and we implement the logic of the function by overriding its `run` method and specify an `output` file to store intermediate data (if requested by the pipeline) with an `output` method.
+Our class is within a typical python package that specifies its dependencies, which the framework can detect.
+We also specify a `bin_width` as a `Param`eter for our node, as an example of how a lightweight protocol could be bidirectionally specified as an [interface](#shared-knowledge) to the linked data format: we could receive a parameterization from our pseudocode metadata specification, or we could write a framework with a `Bin.export_schema()` that constructs the pseudocode metadata specification from code.

 ```python
 from Example_Framework import Node, Param, Target